-Bioretur provides land-based and closed aquaculture facilities with treatment plants and services to convert fish sludge to fertiliser and other useable resources.
+Bioretur provides land-based and closed aquaculture facilities with treatment plants and services to convert fish sludge to fertiliser and other usable resources.

 Fish sludge is waste from fish farming, consisting of uneaten fish feed and faeces.
 The sludge contains important nutrients such as phosphorus and nitrogen, which are essential for all life on earth.
 However, fish sludge also contains polluting heavy metals such as zinc, nickel and cadmium.

-Bioretur’s sludge treatment plants clean, dewater and dry fish sludge on site, from 0.1 per cent dry matter to a highly potent powder (90 per cent dry matter).
+Bioretur’s sludge treatment plants clean, dewater and dry fish sludge on site, converting the sludge from 0.1 per cent dry matter to a highly potent powder (90 per cent dry matter).

-The company also provides support services consisting of operation of the sludge treatment plants, as well as transport, handling and processing of the waste into usable resources for soil improvement, fertiliser and biogas substrates.
+Bioretur offers a unique service model as well.
+The Bioretur agreement encompasses leasing, remote operation and maintenance of sludge treatment plants, as well as transport, handling and processing of the waste into usable resources for soil improvement, fertiliser and biogas substrates.

 Bioretur’s technology and services reduce the waste of valuable nutrients, keeping them in a circular ecosystem.
 The company’s solutions also reduce the use of chemical fertilisers and minimise marine pollution, while enabling fish farmers to shrink their carbon footprint.

 The wastewater released from Bioretur’s installations is clean and the dry sludge collected is utilised in several different ways.
-These include local biogas production, a natural fertiliser for consumer use called Equus, and an export fertiliser called Minorga.
+These include local biogas production and a natural fertiliser called Minorga.
 Minorga is distributed in Vietnam where the farmlands contain very little phosphorus.

 Bioretur is working to become the market leader in sludge treatment for land-based aquaculture.
 In 2018, 2 000 of the 18 000 fish farming licences awarded in Norway were for facilities on land.
 Based on customer data, Bioretur estimates that the total lifetime value of waste technology and services in the Norwegian market is approximately NOK 7.5 billion (roughly USD 845 million).